solliancenet/azure-synapse-analytics-day/01-explore-data-lake.md

    ![Open Azure Synapse Analytics workspace](./media/00-open-workspace.png "Azure Synapse workspace")

-5. On the Synapse workspace blade, open Synapse Analytics Studio by navigating to the **Workspace URL** from the overview page.
+5. On the Synapse workspace blade, open Synapse Analytics Studio by navigating to the **Workspace web URL** from the overview page.

    > You can also Open synapse studio by clicking on **Open** under **Getting started->Open synapse studio**